Tongva: Traditional narratives

 Tongva/Gabrieleño/Fernandeño oral literature is relatively little known, due to their early Christianization in the 1770s by Spanish missions in California.
 The available evidence suggests strong cultural links with the group's linguistic kin and neighbors to the south and east, the Luiseño and the Cahuilla.

 According to Kroeber (1925), the pre-Christian Tongva had a "mythic-ritual-social six-god pantheon".
 The principal deity was Chinigchinix, also known as Quaoar.
-Another important figure is Weywot, the god of the sky, who was created by Quaoar.
-Weywot ruled over the Tongva, but he was very cruel, and he was finally killed by his own sons.
+Another important figure is Weywot, the god of the sky, whom Quaoar created.
+Weywot ruled over the Tongva, but he was very cruel, and his own sons finally killed him.
 When the Tongva assembled to decide what to do next, they had a vision of a ghostly being who called himself Quaoar, who said he had come to restore order and to give laws to the people.
-After he had given instructions as to which groups would have political and spiritual leadership, he began to dance and slowly ascended into heaven.
+After he had given instructions regarding which groups would hold political and spiritual leadership, he began to dance and slowly ascended into heaven.

 After consulting with the Tongva, astronomers Michael E. Brown and Chad Trujillo used the name of Quaoar to name a large object in the Kuiper belt that they had discovered, 50000 Quaoar (2002).
 When Brown later found a satellite of Quaoar, he left the choice of name up to the Tongva, who selected Weywot (2009).